itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ## Edge

-An `Edge` is a directed edge and stores references to its source node and destination node.
-An edge can only be created by a `Graph` to ensure edge operations perform correctly.
+An `Edge` is a directed edge and stores references to its source `Node` and destination `Node`.
+An `Edge` can only be created by a `Graph` to ensure `Edge` operations perform correctly.
 The only method (excluding its [Attribute](#attributes) methods) is the `removeFromGraph` method.
-More methods may be provided in the future if there is a demand for it.
+More methods may be provided in the future.

 ### Remove from graph

-An `Edge` can be removed from a graph by calling the `removeFromGraph` method which takes no arguments.
-Behind the scenes, the `removeEdge` method will be called from the `Graph` associated with its source and destinatino nodes.
-The nodes 'to'and 'from' hashMaps will also be updated appropriately to reflect the removal of this `Edge`.
+An `Edge` can be removed from a `Graph` by calling the `removeFromGraph` method which takes no arguments.
+Behind the scenes, the `removeEdge` method will be called from the `Graph` that `Edge` lives is.
+The `Node`'s 'to' and 'from' HashMaps will also be updated appropriately to reflect the removal of this `Edge`.

 ```java
 Graph g = new Graph("Master");